Top 10 Instant Counterspells in Magic: The Gathering (MTG)

 5. Mana Leak

 Mana Leak operates very similarly to Counterspell.
 You're again paying two mana to counter a card of any type, but now your opponent can block your counter by spending three mana.
 Unless you're targeting a late-game weak spell (and you should probably save counters for the bigger threats), odds are strong your opponent won't be able to afford this price.
-Even if they do, you're spend two for Leak while forcing them to waste an extra three, so you still come out ahead.
+Even if they do, you're spending two for Leak while forcing them to waste an extra three, so you still come out ahead.

 To make up for its almost-negligible errata, Mana Leak allows one of its mana to stem from any source, superbly replacing Counterspell in multicolor decks.